samitmohan/deep-residual-learning/README.md

 F(X) = H(X) - X
 ```

-When deeper networks are able to start converging, a degradation problem has been exposed: with the network depth increasing, accuracy gets saturated (which might be unsurprising) and then degrades rapidly.
-Unexpectedly, such degradation is not caused by overfitting, and adding more layers to a suitably deep model leads to higher training error, as reported in [11, 42] and thoroughly verified by our experiments.

-In this paper, we address the degradation problem by introducing a deep residual learning framework.
-Instead of hoping each few stacked layers directly fit a desired underlying mapping, we explicitly let these layers fit a residual mapping.

-Formally, denoting the desired underlying mapping as H(x), we let the stacked nonlinear layers fit another mapping of F(x) := H(x)−x.
-The original mapping is recast into F(x)+x.

-We hypothesize that it is easier to optimize the residual mapping than to optimize the original, unreferenced mapping.
-To the extreme, if an identity mapping were optimal, it would be easier to push the residual to zero than to fit an identity mapping by a stack of nonlinear layers.

 ## Goals?
 - Our extremely deep residual nets are easy to optimize, but the counterpart “plain” nets (that simply stack layers) exhibit higher training error when the depth increases;